 Michael Green, Journalist for Behind the Wire and Jon Tjhia, Senior Digital Editor for The Wheeler Centre Australia – 2017 Grand Trophy for The Messenger and 2 Gold Trophies.

 Sophie Black, The Wheeler Centre with Michael Green, Behind the Wire and Jon Tjhia of the Wheeler Centre

 “The Messenger” (Behind the Wire and The Wheeler Centre Australia) was honored with the 2017 Grand Award (National or International Affairs) for their ten-part podcast series.
 The program is based on thousands of voice messages sent via burner phone by Abdul Aziz Muhamat, a refugee detained on the Australian-run detention center on the Manus Island, Paua New Guinea, to journalist, Michael Green.
-This award-winning series was also recognized with 2 Gold Trophies.

 NYF Radio: What sparked your idea for this podcast series?

-MG: The first night I exchanged voice messages with Aziz, I was overwhelmed by how warm and open he was, and by the sound and character of his voice.
+Michael Green: The first night I exchanged voice messages with Aziz, I was overwhelmed by how warm and open he was, and by the sound and character of his voice.
 And that voice was coming from a hidden place.
 I just wanted to know everything I could about him, and what he was going through.
 I knew right then that radio would be the perfect way to share his story.